 Consultation with the USFWS was initiated by USACE via the IPAC system on March 6, 2018.
+To date, USACE has received no indication of USFWS concerns that would impact this project.

 5.4 Public Involvement under NEPA

 Coordination with the public and interested parties has taken place throughout the development of the project.
 In April of 2016, formal scoping included Notice of Floodplain and Wetland Explanation letters to associated entities (Table 6) as required by the EDA grant and performed by the Southeastern New Mexico Economic Development District on behalf of the City of Alamogordo.